Google Drive: Multiple Accounts with rclone

 - Open Files (Nautilus) → your Drives appear in the left sidebar

-This gives you the closest experience to Windows Google Drive: local folders, full read/write, multiple accounts, with a GUI.
+This gives you the closest experience to a cloud drive client: local folder access, full read/write, multiple accounts, with a GUI frontend and system tray icon.

 Step 1 — Install rclone